etirouthier/keras_dna/README.md

                       annotation_list=['binding site'])
 ```

-Second example, a `Generator` for continuous annotation, this time the file is a bigWig file, the window need to be passed (as well as the batch size and the fasta file).
+Second example, a `Generator` for continuous annotation, this time the file is a bigWig file (it can also be passed with a wig or a bedGraph, but then a file containing the size of chromosome need to be passed as size), the window need to be passed (as well as the batch size and the fasta file).
 This generator will generate all the window of length 100 in the DNA and will label it with the coverage at the center nucleotid.

 ```python
 from keras_gpu import Generator